What License do You Need to Hunt Dove in Arkansas?

 Is hunter education mandatory to buy an Arkansas Dove license?

-Yes, if you were born after January 1, 1960, you must complete a hunter education course before purchasing a hunting license in Arkansas.
+Yes, if you were born on or after January 1, 1969, you must complete a hunter education course before purchasing a hunting license in Arkansas.

 What is the daily bag limit for Dove in Arkansas?